Nav33dCodes/file-management-system/README.md

 **File Management System** is a terminal-based application that brings common file and directory operations — creation, editing, copying, moving, searching, inspection, and a lightweight XOR-based file transformation — into a single, numbered, color-coded menu.

-It was built with an emphasis on clean C, direct use of the Windows API, and a genuinely usable interface rather than a bare proof-of-concept.
+Originally started as a Semester 1 project for **CS-303: Programming Fundamentals**, it was built with an emphasis on clean C, direct use of the Windows API, and a genuinely usable interface rather than a bare proof-of-concept.

 ## Table of Contents